misunchoi/ismp-1/backend/docs/api-endpoints.md

   * publish_at: sort by publish_at field, oldest to newest.
   * -pubish_at: sort by publish_at field, newest to oldest.

+* fields: add ?fields=id,title_content,body_content,... to specify a whitelist of the fields that you want returned in the response of the json object.

 <strong>Don't forget to combine these with ?published=true when showing published blogposts.</strong>

 POST - creates a new blogpostcontent.
 Use this when creating a post for the first time.